MTechZilla/join-us-senior-dev/README.md

 **Note: The goal of the task is majorly based on backend development and thus UI won't be an important factor while evaluation.**

-**The timeline to complete this app is a maximum of three days.
+**The timeline to complete this app is a maximum of five days.
 Plagiarism is prohibited and if an applicant submits a plagiarised work then his application will be rejected.**